o-daneel/Lunii.QT/README.md

 ## Trick

+### Third Party story metadata
+You might have already loaded non-official stories to your device thanks to another app.
+When opening Lunii.QT, this story will appear as `Unknown story (maybe a User created story)...`.
+You can easily fix that by dropping the corresponding archive as you'll do for loading.
+Lunii.QT will **only read the metadata** and add them locally, **skipping the rest** of the archive.

 ### Cache management
 This application will download once for all the official story database and any request pictures to the application dedicated folder
 * `$HOME/.lunii-qt/official.db`